eecs-330-Lost-and-Found/Prototype/README.md

-This repository is for **LostNFound**, a service which allows college students to post items that they have lost and ask others to find it for them.
+This repository is for **LostNFound**, a service which allows college students to post items that they have lost and ask others to help find them.

 <h2>Getting Started</h2>